 Dr Campbell has been a member of the council since December 2009.
 He is the former Director of Queensland Bioethics Centre and the John Paul II Centre for Family and Life (Archdiocese of Brisbane), and a member of the Research Ethics Committee of St Vincent’s Health and Aged Care, Qld.
 He has a licentiate in philosophy from the Gregorian University and a doctorate from the John Paul II Institute for Marriage and Family.
 From 1982 to 1993, Dr Campbell was a lecturer in philosophy, ethics, bioethics, and fundamental theology at the Catholic Theological Union in Sydney.

-Mr Hanly completed fifty years as a teacher in 2014.
+Mr Hanly completed fifty years as a teacher in 2014 and was appointed to Mercy Partners Council in May the following year.
 As an employee of Education Queensland for thirty-seven years, he served sixteen years as a principal of secondary schools.
 He then was the inaugural Director of the Education Department’s Centre for Leadership Excellence for five years.
 For two years Mr Hanly was Director of Education Queensland International, which experience exposed him to international contexts and a variety of leadership models.
 For the final thirteen years, he was the first lay Principal of St Joseph’s Nudgee College Brisbane, a Year 5-12.
 Catholic Boarding School for boys.
 During his career, Mr Hanly held a number of key executive positions at state and national levels, and currently chairs both the Stuartholme School Board, and the St Leo’s College Council.

-Ms Hearn was appointed to Mercy Partners Council in July 2014.
+Ms Hearn was appointed to Mercy Partners Council in July 2014 and was appointed Formation Committee Chair in January 2017.
 She has worked in education, adult faith formation and human resource management at a senior level in various Catholic organisations in Queensland and New South Wales.
 She has close associations with the Queensland Presentation Sisters and their ministries.
 Ms Hearn is currently a Director in Organisational Change Consultants and holds masters in education and business administration.

 Mr Jones was appointed to the council in December 2013.
 He is also Treasurer and Chair of the Finance Committee.
 As an Audit Partner with Grant Thornton from 1985 until 2002, Mr Jones audited all ministries and congregational activities of the Sisters of Mercy in Brisbane.
 He was one of the inaugural members of the All Hallows’ Advisory Committee and worked with the sisters for seven years regarding delegation of powers between the congregation, the committee and the principal, and was on the All Hallows’ Property Development Committee.